wp-plugins/51degreesmobi/README.txt

 2. How advanced properties are chosen.
 3. Selecting different themes for a device.
 4. The automatic update with a licence key feature.
+5. The included Small Screen theme.
+6. The included Smart Phone theme.
+7. The included Tablet theme.

 Screenshots comming soon

 == Changelog ==
+= 2.1.11.11 =
+* Plugin no longer in beta.
+* Fixed bug where the theme switcher wasn't being properly disabled by setting $_SESSION['NO_SWITCH'] to true.

 = 2.1.11.10 BETA =
 * Themes in the plugin admin menu now appear alphabetically.